-- 1. The SO can validate a Subscriber's identity in person by having the Subscriber present a valid and current government issued picture ID. - 2.
-The SO can validate a Subscriber's identity remotely through the Subscriber presenting a valid and current government issued picture ID and a financial account number that can be confirmed. - 3.
+- 1. The SO can validate a Applicant's identity in person by having the Applicant present a valid and current government issued picture ID.
+The SO shall inspect the ID for any indication of alteration or falsification. - 2.
+The SO can validate a Applicant's identity remotely through the Applicant presenting a valid and current government issued picture ID and a financial account number that can be confirmed. - 3.
 SOs issuing OATI webCARES Digital Certificates to internal employees may perform identity verification through their company's Human Resources background screening performed upon employment, a corporate issued picture ID and/or a secure online process where notification is sent via the distribution channels normally used for sensitive, personal communications.
 The corporate issued picture ID or secure online process must originate with a government issued photo ID.